ILeVO seed treatment trials

 sds symptoms

-ILeVO Seed Treatment Trials information and results
+ILeVO trials and results

 Sudden death syndrome (SDS) is caused by the soil-borne fungus Fusarium virguliforme entering plants through the root system and results in defoliation and premature plant death.
 Additionally, SDS symptoms can increase in severity when soybean cyst nematode (SCN) is present.
 The fungicide/nematicide seed treatment ILeVO (active ingredient fluopyram) has shown benefits for protection of soybean seedlings from SDS and also for activity against SCN.